- This system can be used for filtering, finishing and bottling, and makes the transition between these steps seamless.

-- If your syrup is too dense, crystals will form at the bottom of your containers.
-If this is the case for your syrup, slowly stir in a small amount of distilled water or sap until perfect density is achieved.
+- If your syrup is too dense, crystals will eventually form at the bottom of your containers.
+To reclaim perfect density, slowly stir in a small amount of distilled water or sap until perfect density is achieved.

-- Use the draw-off valve to fill your clean, food-safe bottles/cans with syrup.
+- Use the Tomlinson Valve to fill your clean, food-safe bottles/cans with syrup.
 Leave a small amount of air at the top of each container.
-Shake each container and lay on its side so that the heat neutralizes any bacteria that may have been present.
+Give a quick shake each container to allow the syrup to coat the inside of the bottle and neutralize any bacteria that may have been present.
+It is NOT necessary to lay the bottle on its side after shaking.
+Laying the bottle on its side can make it difficult for some caps/tamper resist seals to adhere securely.
 Make sure to wear rubber gloves to protect your hands from hot syrup.

 - Place the Gas Burner and Stand on a sturdy, level surface.

-- Fill the Steam Tray with approx 1 – 2″ of water and set it on top of the Gas Burner and Stand.
-The notched edge of the Steam Tray should be facing you.
+- Fill the Steam Tray with approx 2″ of water and set it on top of the Gas Burner and Stand.
+Depending on your generation of Steam Tray, the lip of the tray’s rim will either be open on one side OR it may have a circular notched on one side.
+That is the side of the Steam Tray that should be facing forward.

 - Place the Main Pan on top of the Steam Tray so that the draw-off valve is facing you.
-(The draw-off valve should rest inside the notch on the Steam Tray.)
 If you have not done so already, fill the main pan with syrup, filtering if necessary.

 - Light the gas burner and allow time for the steam from the Steam Tray to heat your syrup to your desired temperature.
 Monitor your syrup’s temperature using the thermometer on the front of the main pan.
 Note that you should NOT see any significant amount steam escaping from the Steam Tray.
 If you do, make sure your main pan is sitting on the Steam Tray properly.
-If a small amount of steam is still escaping, you may need to add water to the Steam Tray after a period of time.
+If a small amount of steam is still escaping, you may need to add water to the Steam Tray via the side funnel.
 NEVER heat the Steam Tray when there isn’t water in it as this could cause the Steam Tray to warp.

 USING A STEAM TRAY WITH ELECTRIC ELEMENT: